QUARK-framework/QUARK/README.md

 # QUARK: A Framework for Quantum Computing Application Benchmarking

 Quantum Computing Application Benchmark (QUARK) is a framework for orchestrating benchmarks of different industry applications on quantum computers.
-QUARK supports various applications (e.g., TSP, MaxSAT or PVC), different solvers (e.g. Annealing) and different quantum devices (e.g., D-Wave, IonQ), and simulators.
+QUARK supports various applications (e.g., TSP, MaxSAT or PVC), different solvers (e.g. Annealing) and different quantum devices (e.g., IonQ), and simulators.
-It is designed to be easily extendable in all of its components (Applications, Mappings, Solvers and Devices).
+It is designed to be easily extendable in all of its components (Applications, Mappings, Solvers, Devices or other custom module definitions).

 ## Paper
-Details about the motivations for the framework can be seen in the accompanying QUARK paper: https://arxiv.org/abs/2202.03028
+Details about the motivations for the framework can be seen in the accompanying QUARK paper: https://arxiv.org/abs/2202.03028.
+Even though the architecture changed quite significantly with the 2.0 release of QUARK, the guiding principles still remain.

 ## Documentation
 Documentation with a tutorial and developer guidelines can be found here: https://quark-framework.readthedocs.io